tinjohn/moodle-theme_learnr_oncapflege_child/README.md

 - display toogle of short and long text in:
   - instruction in login form
   - policy content
-- moodle core signup with plaintext until blur of input field
+- moodle core sign-up with plaintext password until blur of input field